KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 > Check out the [**Universal Blue homepage**](https://universal-blue.org) for more information on what this project is capable of.

-### How is Fedora Atomic Desktop different than Fedora Workstation?
+#### How is Fedora Atomic Desktop different than Fedora Workstation?

 If you're familiar with [Fedora Workstation](https://www.fedoraproject.org/workstation/) and [Fedora's Spins](https://www.fedoraproject.org/spins/), but not the Fedora Atomic Desktops paradigm then the major difference deals with obtaining a reproducable and consistent OS image, seperation between installing additional software and the system, and stability between system upgrades.
-Here's a helpful [cheat sheet](https://docs.fedoraproject.org/en-US/fedora-silverblue/_attachments/silverblue-cheatsheet.pdf) for using **advanced** commands, but gives a glimpse of what this paradigm is capable of.
-There is also a future planned ahead of this technology like the upcoming addition of [bootc](https://containers.github.io/bootc/) which will be a major change when it is ready for production.

-#### Software & Updates
+### Installing Software

-There are **read-only root files** and an emphasis on installing applications as a [Flatpak](/Installing_and_Managing_Software/Flatpak.md), [Homebrew](/Installing_and_Managing_Software/Homebrew.md), or inside of a [Distrobox container.](/Installing_and_Managing_Software/Distrobox.md)
+There are **read-only root files** and an emphasis on installing applications as a [Flatpak](/Installing_and_Managing_Software/Flatpak.md), [Homebrew](/Installing_and_Managing_Software/Homebrew.md), or inside of a [Distrobox container.](/Installing_and_Managing_Software/Distrobox.md).

 >**Read more about [obtaining software on Bazzite](../Installing_and_Managing_Software/index.md)**.

+### Updates

 Users can also rollback to a previous deployment if a system update breaks their workflow, or rebase entirely back to a stock Fedora Atomic image, [Aurora](https://getaurora.dev/), [Bluefin](https://projectbluefin.io/), or a [custom image by the community](https://universal-blue.discourse.group/t/list-of-community-created-custom-images/340).
 Do **not** rebase between different desktop environments.

 >**Read more about how [updates, rolling back, and rebasing works on Bazzite](../Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/index.md)**.

-### Is this another fringe Linux distribution?
+## Is this another fringe Linux distribution?

 Bazzite is **not** a Linux distribution in the traditional sense.
 It's a custom Fedora Atomic Desktop image with a recipe on top of it.
 Universal Blue images are a proof of concept of using containerized workflows with transactional and in-place operating system updates, and Bazzite exists by being gaming focused with inspiration from SteamOS.
 Bazzite is a Fedora Atomic Desktop installation, but with the aid of Universal Blue's tooling, adds packages, services, drivers, etc. to the base image of it.

-#### How does Bazzite differ?
+### How does Bazzite differ?

 Bazzite is using a new "**container-native**" approach that Fedora has been testing, and we are taking full advantage of it.
 We are utilizing the [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) to build the images, and are adding packages, services, kernel modules, and our own spin to existing Fedora operating systems.
 Unlike traditional Linux distributions, **most of the maintenance and security updates are done upstream** by Fedora and Universal Blue while Bazzite only has to focus on creating a great experience for PC gaming.
 The ultimate goal of Bazzite is to be Fedora Linux, but provide a great gaming experience out of the box while also being an alternative operating system for the Steam Deck.

-##### Image Matrix
+#### Image Matrix

 We provide several different images that all get the same additions and fixes through updates at the same time unless specified otherwise.
 Many images are hardware specific for compatibility reasons, yet all of the images will usually receive the same features and fixes at the same time.
 There can be a hypothetical scenario where everyone involved with Bazzite could stop maintaining the project at once and it will still continue to receive updates directly from upstream until the scheduled builds are busted.